 By using these data, you signify your agreement to comply with the Illinois Health and Hazardous Substances Registry Act (410 ILCS 525/12).
-Data collected by the Illinois State Cancer Registry (ISCR) are made available to the public, however, the identification or contact of individuals is prohibited.
+Data collected by the Illinois State Cancer Registry (ISCR) are made available to the public; however, identifying or contacting individuals is prohibited.